slangmig/devops-lesson-2/lab-2.1/README.md

 # Devops Lab 2.1 Docker

-These instructions will guide you through the process of using Docker.
+These instructions will guide you through the process of using Docker

 ## Connect to the virtual machine.